will-cern/xroofit-readthedocs/docs/source/day1.rst

 Test Statistics
 -------------
 `Test Statistics` are functions that map a dataset onto a single value.
+They are usually constructed/defined using a model, thereby the parameters of the model are parameters of the test statistic.
+Some, but not all, of these test statistics can be desirable to minimize with respect to the parameters.
+Such test statistics we will call `objective functions` (this is a term used in machine learning for functions that are designed to be extremised).

 Some, but not all, test statistics take the form of the summation of a quantity over the entries of the dataset and therefore the calculation can readily be parallelized across the entries.
 Such batch-computable test statistics are represented in RooFit by classes inheriting from `RooAbsTestStatistic`.
 Two such statistics are:

   * `Negative Log Likelihoood`: represented by  ``RooNLLVar`` in RooFit.
   * `chi-squared`: represented by ``RooXYChi2Var`` in RooFit.